Martín Sáenz

 Martín Sáenz de Santa María Jarry (born 17 January 2001) is a Chilean hurdler.
 He is the Chilean national record holder over 110 metres hurdles and 60 metres hurdles.

 Sáenz is the cousin of Chilean tennis player Nicolás Jarry.

-Career
+Biography

 He won bronze medal at the 2023 South American Championships in São Paulo in July 2023 in the 110 metres hurdles.

 He set a new Chilean national record at the Chilean national championships in June 2023, running 13.60 seconds.
 He finished fourth in the 110m hurdles at the 2023 Pan American Games in Santiago.

 He won silver in the 60 metres hurdles at the 2024 South American Indoor Championships in Bolivia, running a national record time of 7.66 seconds.
 He competed at the 2024 World Athletics Indoor Championships in Glasgow, Scotland.

 He set a new Chilean national record for the 110m hurdles of 13.57 seconds in Santiago in April 2024.
 He lowered it to 13.49 seconds in Troyes in June 2024.
 He competed in the 110m hurdles at the 2024 Paris Olympics.

+In March 2026, he competed over 60 metres hurdles at the 2026 World Athletics Indoor Championships.